awslabs/kubeflow-manifests/docs/deployment/cognito/guide.md

 ## 3.0 Configure Ingress

-1. Take note of the following values from the previous step or `awsconfigs/infra_configs/scripts/config.yaml` if you used automated guide(./README-automated.md):
+1. Take note of the following values from the previous step or `awsconfigs/infra_configs/scripts/config.yaml` if you used automated guide(https://github.com/awslabs/kubeflow-manifests/blob/main/docs/deployment/cognito/README-automated.md):
     1. The Pool ARN of the user pool found in Cognito general settings.
     1. The App client id, found in Cognito App clients.
     1. The custom user pool domain (e.g. `auth.platform.example.com`), found in the Cognito domain name.
-    1. The ARN of the certificate from the Certificate Manager in the region where your platform (for the subdomain) in the region where your platform is running.
+    1. The ARN of the certificate from the Certificate Manager in the region where your platform (for the subdomain) is running.
-    1. signOutURL is the domain which you provided as the Sign out URL(s).
+    1. signOutURL is the domain that you provided as the Sign out URL(s).
-    1. CognitoLogoutURL is comprised of your CognitoUserPoolDomain, CognitoAppClientId, and your domain which you provided as the Sign out URL(s).
+    1. CognitoLogoutURL is comprised of your CognitoUserPoolDomain, CognitoAppClientId, and your domain that you provided as the Sign out URL(s).
     1. Export the values:
         1.
-          ```
+          ```bash
           export CognitoUserPoolArn="<YOUR_USER_POOL_ARN>"
           export CognitoAppClientId="<YOUR_APP_CLIENT_ID>"
           export CognitoUserPoolDomain="<YOUR_USER_POOL_DOMAIN>"